Josh Woods (wrestler): Professional wrestling career

-WWE

-NXT (2014–2016)
+WWE (2014–2016)

 Woods signed a contract with WWE at the end of 2014 and started to train at the WWE Performance Center.
 His first match with NXT was on April 25, where he competed in a battle royal.
 On July 30 and September 26, he competed in two more battle royals to determine the number one contender to the NXT Championship, which were won by Tyler Breeze and Baron Corbin, respectively.
 His first win was at Venice, Florida during a house show on January 30, 2016, against Gzim Selmani.
 On June 9, he competed against No Way Jose in a losing effort.
 His final match in NXT was at a house show on July 23, where he lost to Mojo Rawley.
 WWE released him days later.

 Ring of Honor (2016–present)

 Woods' debut in Ring of Honor was in a dark match on October 22, 2016, in a six-man tag team match alongside Brandon Groom and Kennedy Kendrick, defeating Chuckles, Joey Osbourne and Victor Andrews.
 He entered the 2017 ROH Top Prospect Tournament, defeating Chris LeRusso, Brian Milonas, and John Skyler to win the tournament.
 He formed a tag team with Silas Young called Two Guys & One Tag.
 On March 26, 2021, on ROH 19th Anniversary Show, Young turned on Woods splitting up the team.
 At Death Before Dishonor XVIII, Woods defeated ROH Pure Champion Jonathan Gresham to win the title.

 With the acquisition of Ring of Honor by Tony Khan, it was announced that Woods would defend the Pure Championship against Wheeler Yuta at Supercard of Honor XV on April 1, 2022.
 Woods lost the title to Yuta at the event.